The Green Papers

 National Convention District delegates are elected according to the results of the primary.
 State Convention delegates meet in Congressional District caucuses at 7p EDT on 18 May 2012.
 Each of the 14 Congressional District caucuses elects 3 National Convention delegates.

-National Convention At-Large delegates are elected according to the results of the primary.
+The 14 At-Large National Convention delegates are elected according to the results of the primary.
 On 19 May 2012 State Convention delegates vote on the slate of at-large delegates as proposed by the Credentials Committee.

 In addition, the State Convention elects the National Committeeman and the National Committeewoman.
 These individuals, along with the chairman of the Michigan's Republican Party, will attend the convention as unbound delegates by virtue of their position.